9am - 3pm

 - DSGE-VAR Models and Forecasting (Vasco Gabriel and Bo Yang): Finite VAR approximation to solutions of DSGE models; DSGE-VAR estimation; DSGE forecasts in a Bayesian framework; Estimation and out-of-Sample Forecasting.

 - Robust Qualitative Methods (Martin Kaae Jensen): This topic goes to the research frontier of qualitative tools for both static and dynamic equilibrium models.
-Specific topics that will be covered are: Fixed Point Comparative Statics; Distributional Comparative Statics; Monotone Methods; Examples and Illustrations from Behavioral Growth Models and Heterogenous Agents Models.
+Specific topics that will be covered are: Fixed Point Comparative Statics; Distributional Comparative Statics; Monotone Methods; Examples and Illustrations from Behavioral Growth Models and Heterogeneous Agents Models.

 - From Matlab to Python in One Day (Antonio Mele): Basic Differences between Matlab and Python; Flow Control; Data Types; Using Scientic Libraries; Economic Examples.